bp/resqpy/docs/tutorial/multiprocessing.rst

 ------------------------------------
 The multiprocessing function must receive the following arguments:

 * function (Callable): the wrapper function to be called, that must return the items described above.
 * kwargs_list (List[Dict[Any]]): A list of keyword argument dictionaries that are used when calling the function.
 * recombined_epc (Path/str): A pathlib Path or path string of where the combined epc will be saved.
 * cluster (LocalCluster/JobQueueCluster): the relevant cluster, as explained above.
 * consolidate (bool): if True and an equivalent part already exists in a model, it is not duplicated and the uuids are noted as equivalent.

 .. code-block:: python

+    from resqpy.multiprocessing import function_multiprocessing

     success_list = function_multiprocessing(func, kwargs_list, recombined_epc, cluster=cluster)